sajohnstone/turbo-broccoli/README.md

 - For a larger project I'd organise my TF files into modules, but it doesn't make sense here
 - Optimize the lambda by using something like Webpack
 - Add in static code analysis
+- To avoid having to create lambda layers I've kept the code simple with no dependancies

 ## CI